-Historic Sites of Manitoba: Vulcan Iron Works (105 Maple Street North, Winnipeg)
+Historic Sites of Manitoba: Vulcan Iron Works (105 Maple Street North / 120-150 Sutherland Avenue, Winnipeg)

-Established in 1874 by John McKechnie and W. W. McMillan as the Winnipeg Foundry and Machine Shop, the oldest buildings at this site at the junction of Sutherland Avenue and Maple Street in Winnipeg date to the early 1880s, when it became known popularly as the Vulcan Iron Works.
-In January 1884, the Vulcan Iron Company of Manitoba was formally incorporated with shares held primarily by Montreal shipping magnate Andrew Allan and his Winnipeg son-in-law Frederick H. Brydges, with Winnipeggers John McKechnie, Harvey Nicholson Williams, and William Rae Allan as minority shareholders.
+Established in 1874 by John McKechnie and William Wallace McMillan as the Winnipeg Foundry and Machine Shop, the oldest buildings at this site at the junction of Sutherland Avenue and Maple Street in Winnipeg date to the early 1880s, when it became known popularly as the Vulcan Iron Works.
+In January 1884, the Vulcan Iron Company of Manitoba was formally incorporated with shares held primarily by Montreal shipping magnate Andrew Allan and his Winnipeg son-in-law Frederick Henderson Brydges, with Winnipeggers John McKechnie, Harvey Nicholson Williams, and William Rae Allan as minority shareholders.

 At one time, Vulcan Iron Works was among the largest foundries in western Canada.
 It produced a wide range of products made from iron, steel, copper, or wood.
 Its products included structural members for the construction of buildings and bridges, stairs and fire escapes, fire hydrants, tanks and steel plates, engine parts, grain elevator and mill machinery, railroad equipment, bolts and rivets, iron and brass castings, and ornamental iron.
 It was the first facility in Manitoba to manufacture the high-pressure boilers used in steam-powered machinery.
 During the First and Second World Wars, it produced artillery shells for the Canadian military as well as metal parts for naval and merchant ships.

-The assets of the original company were taken over by the Vulcan Iron Works Limited in December 1902, with John McKechnie and Edward G. Barrett as majority shareholders, and John D. McDonald, Leonard R. Barrett, and Horace E. Crawford each holding a small number of shares.
+The assets of the original company were taken over by the Vulcan Iron Works Limited in December 1902, with John McKechnie and Edward Gordon Barrett as majority shareholders, and John Duncan McDonald, Leonard Richard Barrett, and Horace Edgar Crawford each holding a small number of shares.
 Its stated purpose was to “carry on the business of iron-founders, mechanical engineers, and manufacturers of all kinds of machinery, tool makers, brass founders, metal workers, boiler makers, fitters, wire drawers, tube makers, galvanizers, mill-wrights, machinists, wood workers, platers, founders, metallurgists, electrical engineers, water supply engineers, gas makers, and to deal in machinery implements and hardware of all kinds and any goods, wares or merchandise in which iron, steel or wood is in any way used.”

 In July 1918, acting on complaints about low wages and long hours, workers at the facility joined the Metal Trades Council, along with those of the Dominion Bridge Company and Manitoba Bridge and Iron Works.
 The Council demanded that the companies recognize it as a union representing the interests of metal workers or a general strike would be called.
 Vulcan Iron Works, under the management of bachelor brothers Leonard and Edward Barrett, rebuffed the demand, contributing ultimately to the Winnipeg General Strike of 1919.
 Despite these tensions, the company remained a major employer in north Winnipeg, reaching a peak of some 600 workers during the Second World War.